Alcantor/LotusECU-T4e/stage15/README.md

  build.py              | Build the file "bootldr.bin"
- white/bootldr.bin     | Bootloader from A128E6009F with the CANstrap in it. black/bootldr.bin     | Bootloader from A120E6501F with the CANstrap in it. bin2crp.py            | NOT FUNCTIONAL.
-Convert the black/bootldr.bin into a CRP file. t4e-black.py          | NOT FUNCTIONAL.
-Tool to upload a CRP file to a locked black ECU.
+ white/bootldr.bin     | Bootloader from A128E6009F with the CANstrap in it. black/bootldr.bin     | Bootloader from A120E6501F with the CANstrap in it.

 ## Installation example for white dashboard (OBD Port, unlocked ECU).